gardehal/kotlin-auth-api/README.md

         - set users as inactive when not logged on (get token) in x months/years - tests
 - Ansible and hosting on server
 - Later:
-  - Put logging and basics (BaseX, enums, exceptions, annotations etc.) in packages (1 for logging, 1 for basics)
+  - Put basics (BaseX, enums, exceptions, annotations etc.) in a Gradle package (no publish)